-How to Reclaim Romance During Midlife
+How to Rekindle Romance and Sexual Intimacy in Midlife

 An essential part of enjoying your sex life is to be comfortable in your skin.
 Take charge of your sexuality by getting to know what you like and do not like and communicating that to your partner.

 Embrace the changes that are happening in your body and look for the positives.
 Yes, your child-bearing years might be coming to an end.
 But now you don’t have to worry about birth control or pregnancy.

 With the physical and hormonal changes to our bodies during midlife, vaginal intercourse may become difficult and perhaps even painful.

 You can seek treatment to help with this.
 But in the meantime, change your perspective.
 Sex doesn’t have to just mean vaginal intercourse.
 Shift your mindset to include other forms of physical intimacy in your sex life.

 Getting creative might just be the spark that you need.
 Be adventurous about your sex life by experimenting with new activities, like:

 - Have sex at different times of the day or in other rooms of the house